Chiang Mai Food Tour by samlor

 Doi Suthep Temple

 This temple is Chiang Mai’s must-see temple.
 We will arrive there in the late afternoon when most people are leaving.
 We recommend you to walk up the 300 steps.
 Take your time.
 Your guide will explain the history of Doi Suthep Temple.
 You can make some offerings at the temple.
-Doi Suthep, the mountain on which the temple is located, is considered a sacred mountain by the people of Chiang Mai.
+Doi Suthep is considered a sacred mountain by the people of Chiang Mai.
 Views from the temple are magnificent if the skies are clear.
 We will spend time here before we descend.
 At the bottom of the mountain, we will stop briefly to pay our respects to Kruba Srivichai, the “patron saint” of the North.
 Then we head back to the hotel.